 Accessing your admin panel, go to STORES => Configuration => CATALOG => Catalog => Set Use Flat Catalog Category & Use Flat Catalog Product

 15. Cleaning logs and database:

-By default, Magento logs are kept up to 180 days.
+By default, Magento logs are kept for up to 180 days.
 Nevertheless, it is advisable to clean the overgrown logs and database on a regular basis in order to keep your Magento e-commerce website operating at a good pace.

 But, if you don’t have enough expertise to do it yourself, having a Magento expert to support you is the best thing to do.
-With more than 5-year experience in Magento, Tigren is confident to provide you with the best Magento optimization service with the most competitive price on the market.
+With more than 5-year experience in Magento, Tigren is confident to provide you with the best Magento optimization service at the most competitive price on the market.
 Contact us now to find more information about the service and tell us your requests.